Amrr-Maherr/Amrr-Maherr/README.md

 I’m **Amr Maher Ali**, a Front-End Developer with a Bachelor's degree in **Management Information Systems** from **M.E.T Academy**.

-I completed the Front-End Development track with **SEF Academy**, which enhanced my skills in building responsive and dynamic web applications.
+I recently completed a **Front-End Development Diploma** from **SEF Academy**, where I ranked **13th in my class with a score of 96%**.
+This experience enhanced my skills in building responsive and dynamic web applications.

 I'm focused on building effective web solutions using **HTML**, **CSS**, **Bootstrap**, **JavaScript**, and **React**.
 I'm always open to new opportunities and collaborations.